frankaemika/docs/source/franka_matlab/installation.rst

 ============

 .. hint::
-    The Franka Matlab Toolbox is based on the `Franka Control Interface (FCI) <https://frankaemika.github.io/docs/>`_ and the `libfranka C++ interface <https://frankaemika.github.io/docs/libfranka.html>`_.
+    The Franka MATLAB® Toolbox is based on the `Franka Control Interface (FCI) <https://frankaemika.github.io/docs/>`_ and the `libfranka C++ interface <https://frankaemika.github.io/docs/libfranka.html>`_.
     All the same
     `system and network requirements <https://frankaemika.github.io/docs/requirements.html>`_  do therefore apply.